Safeguarding Policy

 • Supporting with ongoing reporting on eLearning completion; how to record the training, how to report on this, prompts for renewals etc.

-• Monitoring and filtering of appropriate site access for learners
+• Monitoring and filtering of appropriate website access for customers

 • Creating and maintaining sufficient safeguards online